 Mr Andres Thornblad, Technology Solutions Directorate

-As the COVID-19 outbreak evolves around the globe, to avoid spreading the virus, we have opted for virtual conference that would allow for remote participation.
+As the COVID-19 outbreak evolves around the globe, to avoid spreading the virus, we have opted for virtual conference that would allow for remote participation particularly for international delegates.
 In order to offer participants a more flexible way to experience the conference at their own pace and timeline; presentations will be either in the form of live streams or pre-recorded video presentations.
 Background reading materials such as full papers, posters, and source files will be also provided to participants

 The orthodox methods of addressing external risks, climate change adaptation plans, and sustainable economic growth in cities are no longer adequate.
 These methods, so far, have not only ignored the ongoing structural changes associated with economic development but also failed to account for evolving industries' composition and the emergence of new comparative advantages and skills.
 Particularly, vulnerable communities and exposed areas, particularly in urban areas, that tend to experience higher susceptibility to external risks (such as climate change, natural disasters, and public health emergencies) have been largely ignored in incremental adaptation plans.
 Vulnerable communities and areas not only require different adaptive responses to climate risk but also possess unlocked adaptive capacity that can motivate different patterns of sustainable development to achieve the goals of the 2030 Agenda.
 It is essential, therefore, to view transformative growth and fundamental reorientation of economic resources as integral parts of the solution.

 Social disorganisation and vulnerability are other undesired outcomes of the unpredictable and widespread external economic shocks.
 This is due to a sudden and tough competition between members of society to acquire precious resources, most of which may be depleted during unprecedented events such as natural disasters or pandemics resulting in an even more chaotic and disorganised condition.